roryhow/blog/content/blog/manage-static-site-infra-with-terraform.md

 And there you have it!
 A completely overkill infrastructure for a very simple static site, managed (almost) entirely via Terraform, and it all stays within the free tier of AWS (as long as the CDN isn't too busy 😉) You can find the [full source code of this site, here](https://github.com/roryhow/blog).

-If you have any tips or suggestions (I'm still pretty new to Terraform and AWS as a whole), please feel free to get in contact with my on [my twitter](https://twitter.com/roryhow).
+If you have any tips or suggestions (I'm still pretty new to Terraform and AWS as a whole), please feel free to get in contact with me on [my twitter](https://twitter.com/roryhow).
 Thanks for reading!